hapax/hapax.github.io/outreach.md

 permalink: /outreach/
 ---

-I like introducing maths and physics to people!
 See [this page](https://hapax.github.io/assets/hacker/) for an exciting new venture.
 I list some other outreach and teaching efforts below.